Thartvigsen/thartvigsen.github.io/README.md

 # Technology

-I use Python for all of my programming due the overall speed of implementation.
+I use **Python** for all of my programming due the overall speed of implementation.
 Testing ideas using Python is extremely rapid compared to lower-level languages and rapidly learning whether or not an idea may be fruitful is a great benefit.
-For Machine Learning I use NumPy and Scikit-Learn, for Deep Learning I use TensorFlow.
+For Machine Learning I use **NumPy** and **Scikit-Learn**, for Deep Learning I use **TensorFlow**.
+I have experience using R and MATLAB but have ultimately selected Python as my main language.
+Finally, I use only Linux on my personal computer and for experiments on the [WPI high performance computers](http://arc.wpi.edu/resources/hardware/hpc-clusters/) and am gaining experience writing shell scripts.

 # Education